Green Anaconda

 Natural Habitat

-Green anacondas can be found mainly in marshes, swamps and slow-moving streams.
+Found mainly in marshes, swamps, and slow-moving streams.
 Stealthy and sleek in the water, these reptiles are able to lie completely submerged in water because of the eyes and nasal openings that are located on top of their heads.
 When the green anaconda is not in the water it can be found hanging in trees.

 Physical Characteristics